KxSystems/docs/docs/learn/tour/tables.md

 	object
 	```

-Starting a new q proces you can then query the on-disk data by file reference
+Starting a new q process you can then query the on-disk data by file reference:

 ```q
 q)select from `:object where id>500